Writing is tricky, especially when it’s part of a comprehensive marketing plan for a business.

 This formula is more recent.

-And, it takes into account the fact that when writing on the web, chances are good that you’ve already got your reader’s attention (or they wouldn’t be there).
+And, it considers that when writing on the web, chances are good that you’ve already got your reader’s attention (or they wouldn’t be there).
 “P.A.S.” stands for Problem, Agitation, Solution.

-The best way to wrap your mind around this technique is to think of an infomercial.
+Thinking of an infomercial is the best way to wrap your mind around this technique.
 The narrator states a problem.
 The actor on the screen acts a fool as they struggle to show how difficult it is to complete the given task – this is the agitation.
 Then the product is revealed as the solution.

-A – Agitate the reader by helping them envision how frustrating/unpleasant the problem really is.
+A – Agitate the reader by helping them envision how frustrating/unpleasant the problem is.

 S – Save the day by providing a solution to solve the prospect’s issue.

 F.A.B. stands for Features, Advantages, Benefits.
-This formula is great to use when introducing a new product or service that needs some explanation or when you want to differentiate your product/service from a competitor.
+This formula is great for introducing a new product or service that needs some explanation or when you want to differentiate your product/service from a competitor.
 It’s also a great technique for writing product descriptions.

 F – Mention the specific feature you want to call attention to.

-B – Show how these features and advantages actually benefit the lives of the users in a positive way.
+B – Show how these features and advantages positively benefit users’ lives.

 Tip #6 Make every word count.